mbb5ym/Parsing-Project/README.md

 you need to install antlr4 and a compatible IDE on your system.

 Our members:
-Thunnathorne Atom
+- Thunnathorne Synhiranakkrakul
-Michael Branstetter
+- Michael Branstetter
-Byron Doyal
+- Byron Doyal
-Adam Menker
+- Adam Menker
-Joseph Murphy
+- Joseph Murphy